Both Google and its billions of users put a high value on fast page speed – and you should, too.

 There is no shortage of tools to audit your page speed.
 Here is a sampling of some of the simplest and most reliable:

-- AWRStudyr: AWRStudyr is a Chrome extension tool that measures the performance of pages on both mobile and desktop devices.
+- Wattspeed: Wattspeed is a free tool that measures the performance of pages on both mobile and desktop devices, and it’s also available as a free Chrome browser extension.

 - Pingdom Website Speed Test: Pingdom uses a simple color-coded and symbol-based system to reveal exactly which elements are slowing your pages down.
 It also offers optimization tips and 24/7 monitoring.